dwaffle/developing-software-intro-final/README.md

 ### Paramaters

-name: The name of the customer
+name: The name of the customer.
+Will supply the default name "Testy McTesterson" if you wish to use just the calculator.
 width: The width of the house (defaults to inches)
 length: The length of the house (defaults to inches)
 isFeet: Changes the paramters of the length and width to feet.